istio/istio.io/content/en/docs/ops/integrations/loadbalancers/index.md

 ### Google HTTP(S) Load Balancer

-Integration with Google HTTP(S) Load Balancers works out of the box with standalone mode if mTLS is not required. mTLS is not supported.
+Integration with Google HTTP(S) Load Balancers only works out of the box with standalone mode if mTLS is not required as mTLS is not supported.

 Chained mode is possible.
 See [Google documentation](https://cloud.google.com/architecture/exposing-service-mesh-apps-through-gke-ingress) for setup instructions.